ritik8004/drupal_assignment/README.lando.md

 ### Host resolution

-Because we're not using .lndo URLs which get resolved by public DNS, we need to edit our own /etc/hosts files to add entries for the Alshaya sites - in the same way that the Vagrant VM plugin does this for us.
+Because we're not using .lndo URLs which get resolved by public DNS, we need to edit our own /etc/hosts files to add entries for the Alshaya sites - in the same way that the Vagrant VM plugin does this for us when using DrupalVM.

 ### SSH